sluggish/tiktok-checker/README.md

 # tiktok-checker
-slow ass tiktok checker made wit rotating proxies
+slow ass tiktok checker made with rotating proxies

 make a text file called usernames.txt if you have a username list, if not generate a list using usergen.py